theNewDynamic/gohugo-theme-ananke/README.md

 ### Content indexing

-If the theme is ran in [production](#production), pages will be indexed by search engines.
+If the theme is run in [production](#production), pages will be indexed by search engines.
 To prevent indexing on some given pages, add `private: true` to its Front Matter.

 ### Update font or body classes